 The President also announced the total closure of borders, suspension of international passenger transport by land, air, sea, and river.
 It must be noted the transport of cargo and merchandise is not included.

-"I want to emphasize, once again, that these measures, in no way, contemplate the closure of commercial establishments selling basic need products, pharmacies or banks, which will continue to operate and will be permanently supplied," he added.
+"I want to emphasize, once again, that these measures, in no way, entail the closure of commercial establishments selling basic need products, pharmacies or banks, which will continue to operate and will be permanently supplied," he added.

 People allowed to circulate in public include those who are in charge of the provision of services and essential goods related to the acquisition, production, and supply of food items and pharmaceutical products; health centers; those who return to their place of residence; and people who take care of the elderly, children, dependent adolescents, and disabled persons.